limeiCode/LifeTrendAnalyzingAndD3MultiAxesPlotting/README.md

 ## Technologies Used

+*  **Bootstrap Table** is used to set the layout of the webpage and it can makes a *Responsive Tables* by using `table-responsive` class.
+It scrolls horizontally up to small devices (under 768px) and when viewing on anything larger than 768px wide no any difference.

+* **JavaScript** When a HTML page is loaded by a browser, it is converted to a hierarchical structure - *DOM* Document Object Model.
+JavaScript interacts with HTML elements (DOM elements) to make the web user interface *interactive*.

 * **SVG** Scalable Vector Graphics is a way to create images using text.
 It scales itself *dynamically* according to the size of the browser(responsive to screen size), so the image is not distorted by resizing browser.

-* When a HTML page is loaded by a browser, it is converted to a hierarchical structure - *DOM* Document Object Model.

-* **JavaScript** interacts with HTML elements (DOM elements) to make the web user interface *interactive*.

 * **D3.js** Data-Driven Documents Javascript library is used to manipulate documents based on data and allows to bind arbitrary data to a Document Object Model (DOM).